 Looking for an easy, healthy snack?
 Try this Whole 30 Chocolate Coconut Bites Recipe!
 Packed with nutritious nuts + seeds, low in sugar + high in protein!
 They’re also gluten-free, dairy free, soy free and free of refined sugar!
 Now Foods provided me with all of my favorite products to make this recipe, but all opinions are my own.

 I finally get what all the energy bite hype is about.
 It only took me a few years, but I really do get it now.
-For a while I was starting to feel like a bad foodie because every time I had made energy bites I was just highly underwhelmed by them.
+For a while I was starting to feel like a bad foodie because every time I had made energy bites I was just highly underwhelmed by them, but not with these Whole 30 Chocolate Coconut Bites!

 I think it’s because of the ingredients I was using if we’re being honest.
 I wasn’t using any dates to bind them, I wasn’t adding oils..
 Basically, I was doing everything wrong.
 Until I got creative and made these Whole 30 Chocolate Coconut Bites.

 For those of you who follow us on Instagram, you know that I did a mini Whole 30 about a week ago.
 I was feeling really bloated and just not my best, so I knew I needed to change something.
-In full transparency, I’m not a fan of ‘diets’ or Whole 30 in general simply because I think it’s a very extreme program, and can lead to unhealthy thoughts/disordered eating.
+In full transparency, I’m not a fan of ‘diets’, and don’t follow Whole 30 all the time, simply because it’s has super strict rules.
+We eat Whole 30 about 80% of the time, but sometimes our ‘food freedom’ can get a little out of hand and we need to reign it back in!

 Anyways, for those of you who don’t know – sugar isn’t allowed on Whole 30.
 That means my nightly square of my favorite dark chocolate was out of the question.
 I know.
 No chocolate.. sounds crazy.
-I’m still wondering how I made it through.
+I’m still wondering how I made it through – but after a few days without sugar, you don’t really crave it.

 As with all of my snacks, I wanted these to be low in sugar, high in protein.
 I pulled together some of my favorite NOW Foods protein packed nuts/seeds to build the base, added in a few different things.. and the result was a bite that tasted basically like brownie batter!
 I recipe tested these a few times to play with the amount of sugar/protein/fat in them, and I feel like this is the perfect ratio.
 You’re going to love them.

-- Store in an airtight container in the fridge for 3-5 days
+Store in an airtight container in the fridge for up to one week days

 If you’ve struggled with making good energy bites, don’t worry – I’m going to share my secrets to how these turned out so delicious.
 These are my tips for making the perfect energy bite: